utkarshyadav46/BounceGame-OpenglLibrary/ReadMe.txt

 Press 'Y' to run the Game

-Description->Its is Just Like the Normal Game.
+Description->Its is Just Like the Interactive Bounce Ball game With some mixed feature of Mario in opengl Format.

+TO run This game
+Install opengl in your ubuntu/window OS then download the folder open terminal run command:- g++  main.cpp -lGL -lGLU -lglut -lm

+And It run